ianrenton/ianrenton.com/_planesailing/2020-06-26-web-front-end.markdown

 slug: web-front-end
 ---

-Having put together the full set of server-side processing software, the finishing touch for the Plane/Sailing project is the web interface by which the data is displayed to the end user.
+Having put together the [antennas, receivers](./antenna-and-receiver/), [Raspberry Pis and processing software](./raspberry-pis-and-processing-software/), the finishing touch for the Plane/Sailing project is the web interface by which the data is displayed to the end user.

 Luckily, I had already done most of the hard work in [UMID1090](https://github.com/ianrenton/umid1090), the predecessor to this project: